A Montessori preschool experience,

 • Teachers, assistants, and all household members have received Fingerprint Clearance through the Department of Justice.

-• Under Health and Safety Code 1596.8662, teachers and assistants have completed Mandated Reported training for their duties as reporters of the California Child Abuse & Neglect Reporting Act.
+• Under Health and Safety Code 1596.8662, teachers and assistants have completed Mandated Reporter training for their duties as reporters of the California Child Abuse & Neglect Reporting Act.

 MONTESSORI METHOD OF EDUCATION

 The name “Montessori” is from Dr. Maria Montessori, the first female Doctor of Medicine in Italy, who lived from 1870 to 1952.
 Dr. Montessori developed her unique educational method through her work with children, known as the Montessori Method, which is both a philosophy of child development and a rationale for guiding such growth.
-Children’s developmental needs are fostered through freedom within limits in a carefully prepared environment, which guarantees exposure to materials and experiences.
+Children’s developmental needs are fostered through freedom within limits in a carefully prepared environment, which ensures exposure to a variety of materials and experiences.

 The main premises of Montessori education are:

-• Children possess unusual sensitivity and intellectual ability to absorb and learn from their environments, unlike adults in quality and capacity.
+• Children possess an unusual sensitivity and intellectual ability to absorb and learn from their environment, unlike adults in terms of both quality and capacity.

-• The most critical years of a child’s growth are the first six years when their unconscious learning comes to a conscious level.
+• The most critical years of a child’s growth are the first six years, during which their unconscious learning comes to a conscious level.

 "Never help a child with a task at which he feels he can succeed." -Maria Montessori.